ScarletPixie/c-linked-lists/lists_2/t_list2.md

 # Adding Nodes ([linked_list_addition2.c](linked_list_addition.c))
 ## void	lst_insert2(t_list2 \*\*head, t_list2 \*node, size_t index);
-Takes as argument the address of a pointer to the start of the list, a node to be added and the index at which this node will be added.
+Takes a double pointer to the start of a list, a node to be added and the index at which this node will be added.
 This function will not do anything if: node or head argument is NULL, if the node's next field is NOT NULL or if node pointer is the same as the start of the list.
 If the the list is empty, then *head will be set to node.
 If the index is out of bounds then the new node will be added to the end of the list

 <br>

+## void	lst_insert_next2(t_list2 \*\*head, t_list2 \*new_node, t_list2 \*node)
+Takes a double pointer to the start of a list, the new node to be added and the node at which the new node will be appended to.
+This function will not do anything if: head or new_node is NULL, new_node's next field is not NULL, list is empty but node is not NULL or if new_node is the first node in the list pointed by head.
+The new node is put after the node specified by the node argument.
+It's not possible to insert the new node at the beginning.

 ## void	lst_append2(t_list2 \*\*head, t_list2 \*node)
-Takes as argument the address of a pointer to the start of the list and the new node or list to be added at the end.
+Takes a double pointer to the start of a list and the new node or list to be added at the end.
 This function will not do anything if: node or head argument is null or if node points to the same address as the start of the list.
 If the list is empty *head will be set to node.

 <br>

 ## void	lst_prepend2(t_list2 \*\*head, t_list2 \*node)
-Takes as argument the address of a pointer to the start of the list and the new node or list to be added at the beginning of the list.
+Takes a double pointer to the start of a list and the new node or list to be added at the beginning of the list.
 This function will not do anything if: node or head argument is null or if node points to the same list as head.
 This function will search for the last node in node argument and connect it to the list then head will be updated to point to the new start of the list.
 If the list is empty *head will be set to node.

 <br>

 ## void	lst_extend2(t_list2 \*\*head, t_list2 \*list, size_t index)
-Takes as argument the address of a pointer to the start of the list, the new list to be added and the index at which the list will be added.
+Takes a double pointer to the start of a list, the new list to be added and the index at which the list will be added.
 This function will not do anything if: head or list argument is NULL or if list points to the same list as head.
 If the list is head list is empty or index is 0 *head will be set to list after proper connections.
 If the index is out of bounds then the list will be appended to the list pointed by *head.
 Beware of double free.

 <br><br><br>

 # Removing Nodes ([linked_list_removal2.c](linked_list_removal.c))
-## void	lst_delete2(t_list2 \*\*head, size_t index, void (\*func)(void \*data))
+## void	lst_del_at2(t_list2 \*\*head, size_t index, void (\*func)(void \*data))
-Takes as argument the address of a pointer to the start of the list, the index at which the node will be deleted and a function to be applied to the node's data field.
+Takes a double pointer to the start of a list, the index at which the node will be deleted and a function to be applied to the node's data field.
 This function will not do anything if: head argument is NULL or the list is empty. if no function is provided then only the node will be freed, if index is 0 *head will be set to the next node.
 ```c